 LendUp Personal Loans Review

-LendUp, a loan company founded in 2012, aims to transform both the mission and the business model of payday lending—which has gotten a bad reputation over the years, and rightfully so.
+LendUp, a loan company founded in 2012, aims to transform both the mission and the business model of payday lending, which has rightfully earned a poor reputation.

 LendUp says it wants to help subprime consumers improve their financial health by offering loans that traditional banks don’t.
 About 150 million people have credit scores below 720, and that’s who LendUp tends to target for its loans.

 Taking out a loan through LendUp is a fast way to get money, but it’s not for everyone.
-LendUp charges significantly higher interest rates compared to traditional loans, so consumers may actually dig themselves in a deeper financial hole if they are not careful.
+LendUp charges higher interest rates than traditional loans, so consumers may dig themselves into a deeper financial hole if they’re not careful.

 In this review: